 The Country Club, I can say, is very well-maintained.
 The staff are kind and very courteous.
 Health safety protocols are strictly observed.

 We didn’t spend much time here since we’re not really after the pools.
 But we enjoyed sight seeing, savoring the pleasant weather, and taking photos!

 We then walked to the lagoon area where there’s a bridge at the middle.
 There were so many koi fishes and we enjoyed feeding them!
 The view of surroundings and the peaceful lake are very relaxing.
 You will really see that you’re being surrounded with mountains and lush rainforests.
 You can even see the Country Club from afar.

 Then we went back to our airbnb to cook our early lunch and prepare for check-out (12nn).
 We wanted to extend but there’s another guest coming.

 By the way, the one-time payment for entrance fee is good for your entire stay.
 So to utilize it, better stay as long as you can (1 week max).

 As we drove back to Hamilo Coast main gate, we were amazed by the views along the way.
 So many mountains and hills in the distance.
 And the weather was sooo perfect!
 Such a nice way to end our trip.

 - Airbnb – You can book condo units ranging from 2,500 to 6,000 good for 4-6 pax.

-After signing up, just type “Pico de Loro Beach” on the search box.
-Then choose a unit that suits you.
+Sign up in Airbnb, then type “Pico de Loro Beach” on the search box.
+Choose a property that suits you.

 - Pico Sands Hotel – This is recommended if you want a more convenient stay and Beach Club access.
 You can book hotel rooms here.